-Data analysis tools help companies draw insights from data, and uncover trends and patterns to make better decisions.
+Data analysis tools help companies draw insights from customer data, and uncover trends and patterns to make better business decisions.

-As you can see, there are a wide number of data analysis tools you can make use of, whether you want to perform basic or more advanced data analysis.
+There are a wide number of online data analysis tools you can make use of, whether you want to perform basic or more advanced data analysis.

 Thanks to machine learning, advanced data analysis is now easier than ever, allowing businesses to reap the benefits from huge amounts of unstructured data.